 The HMAB reviews the circumstances surrounding the death of an employee and makes its recommendation to the DCIA for final approval.
 Once approved by the DCIA, the Office of Protocol arranges placement of the star on the Memorial Wall.

-Tim creates a star by first tracing the new star on the wall using a template.
+A stone carver creates a star by first tracing the new star on the wall using a template.
 Each star measures 2-1/4 inches tall by 2-1/4 inches wide and half an inch deep; all the stars are six inches apart from each other, as are all the rows.
-Tim uses both a pneumatic air hammer and a chisel to carve out the traced pattern.
-After he finishes carving the star, he cleans the dust and sprays the star black, which as the star ages, fades to gray.
-Tim learned this craft from the Memorial Wall’s original sculptor, Harold Vogel.
+The stone carver uses both a pneumatic air hammer and a chisel to carve out the traced pattern.
+After carving the star, the stone carver cleans the dust and sprays the star black, which as the star ages, fades to gray.
+The current stone carver is part of a lineage who learned this craft from the Memorial Wall’s original sculptor, Harold Vogel.

 The new star is officially unveiled at the CIA’s annual Memorial Ceremony.

 The Debrief: Behind the Mission - Memorial Wall